-My 6 year old son is very happy when I receive small multi-rotors for review because he expects to test and fly them together to me.
-I let him play by his own only with the small ones because those tiny 2-3cm propellers can’t do any harmful injuries.
+My 6-year-old son is very happy when I receive small multi-rotors for review because he expects to test and fly them together to me.
+I let him play on his own only with the small ones because those tiny 2-3cm propellers can’t do any harmful injuries.

-The aircraft is powered with a tiny built-in 80mAh battery that allows around 5 minutes of continues play time.
-Those tiny motors can become very hot after just few minutes of flight with full throttle.
+The aircraft is powered with a tiny built-in 80mAh battery that allows around 5 minutes of continuous playtime.
+Those tiny motors can become very hot after just a few minutes of flight with full throttle.
 The battery can be recharged via any USB port (computer or smartphone charger) with the included cable.

-I don’t now if it would worth to repair a $17 toy, but those who wish to do it must know that it can be found all the spare parts from the receiver board, motors to the transmitter.
+I don’t know if it would worth repairing a $17 toy, but those who wish to do it must know that it can be found all the spare parts from the receiver board, motors to the transmitter.

 Yesterday I had the chance to fly it, both indoor and outdoor.
 It is very stable and easy to control.
-For outdoor flights I recommend only days with very gentle wind.
-By long pressing the left stick, the quadcopter can be switched between 3 working modes: low-speed, high-speed and headless flight.
+For outdoor flights, I recommend only days with a very gentle wind.
+By long pressing the left stick, the quadcopter can be switched between 3 working modes: low-speed, high-speed, and headless flight.